Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

       params:
         SEED: "initial_version"
 ```

 ######i. gitRepo resource named `aws_ec2_repo`

 This resource points to the repository that contains your Ansible playbook files, so that they are accessible to your Assembly Line.
-For our example, these files are present in the repository [https://github.com/devops-recipes/prov_aws_vpc_ansible](https://github.com/devops-recipes/prov_aws_ec2_ansible), namely, [here](https://github.com/devops-recipes/prov_aws_ec2_ansible/tree/master/ansible).
+For our example, these files are present in the repository [https://github.com/devops-recipes/prov_aws_ec2_ansible](https://github.com/devops-recipes/prov_aws_ec2_ansible), namely, [here](https://github.com/devops-recipes/prov_aws_ec2_ansible/tree/master/ansible).

 Detailed info about `gitRepo` resource is [here](/platform/workflow/resource/gitrepo).

 ######ii. integration resource named `aws_ec2_creds`

 To be able to interact with AWS, you need to configure your aws CLI.
-Your AWS credentials are securely stored in this integration, and you can extract them in your job and call `aws configure` with that information.
+Your AWS credentials are securely stored in this integration, and you can export the access and secret keys to the environment to configure the aws cli.

 Detailed info about `integration` resource is [here](/platform/workflow/resource/integration).